Improving Tools to Fight Glioblastoma

 MVision AI’s guideline-based segmentation solution includes Brain CT and MR models.
 These models are trained with CT and MRI scans and they have the ability to improve standardization and increase consistency when treating brain tumors with conventional fractionation, hypofractionation, and SRS.
 Both brain models are CE marked and available.
 The CT model is also available in the US and contains 21 structures, while the MR model supports 28 ROIs for both native and contrast enhanced T1 sequences.

-Book a demo to explore GBS™ for your clinic.
+Book a demo to explore GBS™ for your clinic

 MVision AI is active on LinkedIn, Twitter, Facebook, and Instagram.
 Follow us on social media to stay up-to-date on the latest MVision AI news.